grc-iit/mega_mmap/README.md

 llogan@hawk.iit.edu
 lukemartinlogan@gmail.com

-We are happy to help with any questions regarding the code or experiments.
+We are happy to help with any questions (or issues) regarding the code or experiments.
+We also keep a lookout for github issues.
-We are currently working on the documentation for experiments and installation.

 # Dockerfile